Seventh-Day Adventists: Who the Heck Are They?

 Dr. Ben Carson is currently the United States Secretary of Housing and Urban Development, under the Trump Administration.

 SDA's are Deeply Involved in Education

 The Church has approximately 7,000 schools around the world and over 100 colleges and universities.
 Adventist universities produce a plethora of physicians, nurses and other professionals.
-Indeed, when I attended an SDA high school and college, (my senior class had 40 students) I was surrounded by classmates whose parents were M.D.'s or other medical professionals.
+Indeed, when I attended an SDA high school and college (My high school senior class had only 40 students), I was surrounded by classmates whose parents were M.D.'s or other medical professionals.
 Although I was definitely the poor kid on the block, I always felt perfectly at home among these more privileged students.